zzonyo/trust-docs-test/source/index.html.md

 data                | integer   | Transfer id

 <aside class="notice">All new transfer id will be incremental to the previous ids.
 This allows search by transfer id sequences</aside>

 ## Cancel a Withdraw Request

 API Key Permission：Withdraw

-This endpoint cancels a previously created withdraw request by its transfer id.
+Parent user cancels a previously created withdraw request by its transfer id.

 ### HTTP Request